One of the largest recycler of electronic material

-Boliden's Rönnskär smelter in northern Sweden is the world's largest recycler of metal from electronic material.
-The facility also minimises its emissions and generates electricity and district heating from electronic material.
+Boliden's Rönnskär smelter in northern Sweden is one of the world's largest recycler of metal from electronic material.
+The facility also minimizes its emissions and generates electricity and district heating from electronic material

 Boliden's Rönnskär copper smelter, located outside Skellefteå, has been recycling various waste materials since the 1960s.
 Today, the smelter's annual capacity for recycling electrical material is 120,000 tonnes, including circuit boards from computers and mobile phones that are sourced primarily from Europe.